oliviernam/DevOps-Training-intermediate/cloudone-file-storage-security/demoing.md

 done
 ```

-## Deinstallation
+## Remove File Storage Security

 Got to CloudFormation on AWS and delete the FileStorageSecurity-All-In-One-Stack.
 Afterwards eventually remaining Storage Stacks.

 Be sure to delete the policy and role named FSS_Prom_Quar as well.

-**At the time of writing, there is no possibility to delete orphaned stacks on the console of Cloud One.**
+*At the time of writing, there is no possibility to delete orphaned stacks on the console of Cloud One.*